Skip to main content

 1. Non-executive Directors (including Independent Directors)

 For directors, the compensation standards and compensation system reflect their roles on the Board of Directors and each committee, including the supervision of executive officers' business execution in line with the Company's management philosophy and management strategy, with the aim of achieving sustainable growth and improving corporate value over the medium to long term.
-The composition consists of basic remuneration and long-term incentives, and is determined by the Remuneration Committee.
+The composition consists of basic compensation and long-term incentives, and is determined by the Compensation Committee.
 The long-term incentive shall be in the form of restricted share-based compensation (RS) to promote the sustainable improvement of corporate value and to encourage the Directors to share values with shareholders through the ownership of shares.
-Furthermore, the Company pays allowances to the Chairman of the Board of Directors, the Lead Independent Director, and the Chairpersons of the Committees based on the extent of their roles and responsibilities and the number of hours spent on their execution of duties.
+Furthermore, the Company pays allowances to the Chairman of the Board of Directors, the Lead Independent Director, the Chairpersons of the Committees and Audit Committee members based on the extent of their roles and responsibilities and the number of hours spent on their execution of duties.

 2. Executive Directors